Webinar: Knee replacement with robotic surgical assistance (ROSA)

 After surgery we’ll move you to our recovery room for observation until you’re ready to return to the ward, where you’ll be looked after by our experienced nursing team.
 Your Consultant will advise when you can start your recovery with our expert physiotherapy team.

-Am I suitable for a Signature™ knee replacement?
+Can I run after a knee replacement?

-Am I suitable for a Signature™ knee replacement?
+Can I kneel after a knee replacement?

 How long does it take to recover from a knee replacement?